UKCloud/documentation/articles/migration/migr-how-zerto-migrate-to-ukcloud.md

 To use our Workload Migration service, you must have a valid, centrally managed vSphere or HyperV estate.
 A single hypervisor is not sufficient.

-The following table lists the requirements for Workload Migration, based on the currently deployed version of Zerto Virtual Replication (8.5U2) on the UKCloud platform:
+The following table lists the requirements for Workload Migration, based on the currently deployed version of Zerto Virtual Replication (9.0U3) on the UKCloud platform:

 Product | Supported Version
 --------|------------------
 **Management Plane** | &nbsp;
-VMware vCenter | vCenter Server 6.0, 6.5, 6.5 U1, 6.5 U2, 6.5 U3, 6.7, 6.7 U1, 6.7 U2, 6.7 U3, 7.0, 7.0 U1
+VMware vCenter | vCenter Server 6.0, 6.5 Ux, 6.7 Ux, 7.0, 7.0 U1, 7.0 U2, 7.0 U3, 7.0 U3a, 7.0 U3b
-Microsoft SCVMM | 2016 and Server Core: RTM Rollup 3-5, 6, 7, 8, 2019 and Server Core: RTM Rollup 1
+Microsoft SCVMM | 2016 and Server Core: RTM Rollup 3-6, 7, 8, 9, 10, 2019 and Server Core: RTM Rollup 1, 2, 3
 **Hosts** | &nbsp;
-VMware ESXi | 6.0, 6.5, 6.5 U1, 6.5 U2, 6.5 U3, 6.7, 6.7 U1, 6.7 U2, 6.7 U3, 7.0, 7.0 U1
+VMware ESXi | 6.0, 6.5 Ux, 6.7, 6.7 U1, ESXi 6.7 U2, ESXi 6.7 U3, ESXi 7.0, ESXi 7.0 U1, ESXi 7.0 U2,
 Microsoft Hyper-V | Windows 2016 Server, Microsoft Hyper-V Server 2019 **Virtual Machines Hardware Version** | &nbsp;
-VMware | 7-9, 10-11, 13, 14, 15, 17, 18
+VMware | 10, 11, 13, 14, 15, 17, 18, 19
 Hyper-V | Generation 1 & 2
 **Migration to the Cloud** | &nbsp;
 **Connectivity** | &nbsp;
 Full duplex internet connection | 5Mb/s minimum
 IPsec VPN | NA

-For a complete list of hypervisor features supported when using Workload Migration, see the [Interoperability Matrix for All Zerto Software Versions](https://s3.amazonaws.com/zertodownload_docs/Latest/Zerto%20Virtual%20Replication%20Operability%20Matrix.pdf).
+For a complete list of hypervisor features supported when using Workload Migration, see the [Interoperability Matrix for All Zerto Versions](https://help.zerto.com/bundle/Operability.Matrix.HTML/page/Content/Operability_Matrix/Interoperability_Matrix_for_All_Zerto_Versions.htm).

 ## Migrating workloads to UKCloud